-Not surprisingly, however, a number of commentators have suggested cancelling the entire project, buying a fleet of smaller, cheaper European submarines ‘off the shelf’ and leasing or buying nuclear power submarines from the USA or even from France.
+Not surprisingly, however, a number of commentators have suggested cancelling the entire project, buying a fleet of smaller, cheaper European submarines ‘off the shelf’ and leasing or buying nuclear powered submarines from the USA or even from France.

 Here are my thoughts.

 The ATTACK class submarine project was announced in 2009, but the government of the day did precisely nothing about advancing the project for six years.
 This has created heavy schedule pressure for all parties.
 Schedule matters.
 We lost too much time after 2009 and can’t afford now to stop and then re-start the project.

 Why?
 Because, firstly, it would take a long time to choose a new submarine and start the construction process, so time savings may be illusory.
 Secondly, the RAN can’t do its job with a submarine that lacks the range and endurance it needs.
 Operational capability matters.
 We need big submarines.
 If we try to save time by acquiring available, off the shelf diesel-electric submarines they’ll be too small and with too limited a range to be effective, even if they can be delivered quickly off a ‘hot’ assembly line – you might as well save the money and not have any submarines at all.